 Interstate 895 Virginia

-Originating in a 1981 Department of Transportation study, Interstate 895 was planned as a connector from Chippenham Parkway / I-95 to I-295.
+Originating in a 1981 Virginia Department of Transportation (VDOT) study, Interstate 895 was planned as a connector from Chippenham Parkway / I-95 to I-295.
 A corridor was laid out in 1983 and a Environmental Impact Statement (EIS) approved in 1984.
-Money for preliminary engineering of the roadway was allocated in the Virginia Department of Transportation’s (VDOT) 6-year road building plan by 1986.1 Cost estimates for the freeway topped $174 million, with $100 million for the James River bridge alone.
-However due to cuts in federal highway aid, Interstate 895 was dropped from the six-year road building plan in 1987.2 If tolls were considered, three years of construction for I-895 may have commenced in 1992.3
+Money for preliminary engineering of the roadway was allocated in the VDOT’s six year road building plan by 1986.1 Cost estimates for the freeway topped $174 million, with $100 million for the James River bridge alone.
+However due to cuts in federal highway aid, Interstate 895 was dropped from the six year road building plan in 1987.2 If tolls were considered, three years of construction for I-895 may have commenced in 1992.3

-The original plans for Interstate 895 between I-95/SR 150 and I-295 were re-added to the VADOT six-year plan in 1992.
+The original plans for Interstate 895 between I-95/SR 150 and I-295 were added again to the VADOT six year plan in 1992.
 Funding was set aside for preliminary engineering at the time.4 $8 million in funds for design work were approved by the Commonwealth Transportation Board in 1994.
 Construction dates shifted to 1999.5

 SR 895 – Annual Average Daily Traffic (AADT)